danil/rc/sql-rdbms-mysql.rc.md

 Describe table  character set and collation

-    SHOW TABLE STATUS WHERE NAME LIKE 'your_table_nm';
+    SHOW TABLE STATUS WHERE NAME LIKE 'your_tbl_nm';

 ## Create table

-    CREATE TABLE IF NOT EXISTS your_usr.test_table
+    CREATE TABLE IF NOT EXISTS your_usr.test_tbl
       (
         id INT(11) unsigned NOT NULL AUTO_INCREMENT,
         tag_id INT(11) unsigned NOT NULL,